Schema Validation & Error Categorization

 def validate_xml(self, xml_bytes: bytes) -> ValidationResult:

-raise RuntimeError("XSD schema not initialized for XML validation")
+raise RuntimeError("XSD schema not initialized")

-parser = etree.XMLParser(recover=False, no_network=True)
+parser = etree.XMLParser(recover=False, no_network=True, resolve_entities=False)

 try: